-Creating nice AWS (Amazon Web Services) diagrams is quite a complex task.
-Sure you can create small diagrams with a few basic components like an EC2 Instance, a few S3 Buckets and a VPC.
-However, when it comes to creating a diagram of your complete AWS account, it becomes more complex.
-Multiple factors can affect the complexity of your AWS diagrams.
+Creating quality AWS (Amazon Web Services) diagrams is no walk in the park.
+Of course, you can create small diagrams with basic components like an EC2 Instance, a few S3 Buckets, and a VPC.
+However, when it comes to creating a diagram of your complete AWS account, it’s a whole new ball game.
+Multiple factors can affect the complexity of your AWS architecture diagrams.

-Here are a few hints to draw wonderful AWS diagrams and impress your boss!
+Here are a few hints to draw outstanding AWS diagrams and impress your stakeholders!

-This tip is quite obvious and most of the time it is a natural way of creating diagrams.
-For example, you will place the Elastic Load Balancer near the EC2 instance which is also needed for the S3 storage bucket.
-Typically, you also create layered diagrams.
-One layer containing all the Elastic Load Balancers and a separate layer for your Networking components like VPC and route 53.
+This one is quite obvious because it is a natural way of creating diagrams.
+For example, we place the Elastic Load Balancer near the EC2 instance, which is also needed for the S3 storage bucket.
+Typically, we also create layered diagrams: one layer for all the Elastic Load Balancers and a separate layer for the networking components, like VPC and Route 53.

-Most of the well-known diagramming tools will give you the option to add data to your shape.
-Here is an example of screenshots of Draw.io and Visio diagrams that show how to add data.
+Most well-known diagramming tools allow you to add data to your shapes.
+Here are screenshots from diagrams.net and Visio that show how to add data.

-It is important to adapt your drawings to your audience.
-The best way to achieve this is to find different ways to group your shapes and play with the level of details you display.
-For example, if you draw a diagram for your Network specialist, you should probably include Networking details.
+It is crucial to adapt your diagrams to your stakeholders.
+The best way to achieve this is to find different ways to group your shapes and experiment with the level of detail.
+For example, if you draw a diagram for your network specialist, you should probably include networking details.

-If you are an Application Specialist and you want to display your components (including some related to VPC), you should draw something like this.
+If you are an application specialist and want to display your components (including some related to VPC), you should draw something like this.

 For convenience, we recommend using a well-established AWS diagramming tool that your staff is already familiar with.
 Here’s why:

 Inaccurate or outdated AWS infrastructure diagrams present a serious risk as your stakeholders rely on them to make key decisions regarding strategy, cost management, and security.